mcallan83/dotfiles/readme.md

 # Mike Callan's Dotfiles

 My dotfile setup for ZSH, Vim, Tmux, Sublime, Atom, and more.
 Optimized for OSX and Ubuntu.
-Work inprogress.
+Work in progress.

 ## Shortcuts\Aliases